bmesuere/PhD-thesis/chapter1.md

 Proteomics is the study and analysis of proteins.
 The detection of proteins typically happens in two ways: using immunoassays and using mass spectrometry.<span class="aside">Examples of immunoassay techniques are ELISA and Western blot.</span> The techniques using immunoassays use specific antibodies that bind to the target protein to detect and quantify that protein.
 Mass spectrometry on the other hand, is a more general technique that uses the mass of fragmentized ions to determine the chemical composition of a sample.

 ##### Mass spectrometry
-Mass spectrometry consists of three main parts: the ionization, the mass analysis and detection (@Fig:ch1fig14).
+Mass spectrometry consists of three main parts: ionization, mass analysis and detection (@Fig:ch1fig14).
 During the ionization phase, a part of the sample is converted to ions.
 This means that the incoming molecules are fragmented and charged by an ion source.
 Many different types of ion sources can be used depending on the type of sample that is subject to analysis.
 Two commonly used techniques for biological samples are electrospray ionization (ESI; @Fenn1989) and matrix-assisted laser desorption/ionization (MALDI; @Tanaka1988).

 Next, the ions are selected from the sample and directed through the mass analyzer.
 This component uses electrical and/or magnetic fields to separate the ions based on their molecular mass and charge, or more specific, their mass-to-charge ratio.
-Again, many types of mass analyzers exist with time-of-flight (TOF) and Orbitrap being common techniques.
+Again, many types of mass analyzers exist with time-of-flight (TOF) and Orbitrap [@Hu2005] being common techniques.
 The combination of the used ion source and mass analyzer determines the configuration of a mass spectrometer.
-Common configuration often get their own name, for example, MALDI-TOF indicates that a MALDI ion source was used in combination with a TOF analyzer.
+Common configuration often get their own name, for example, MALDI-TOF indicates that a <span class="no-hyphen">MALDI</span> ion source was used in combination with a TOF analyzer.

 <p style="display:none" class='pre-small-image'> </p> ![Schematic overview of a mass spectrometer showing the ionization, mass analysis (magnet) and detector.](images/ch1fig14.png){#fig:ch1fig14}